 Temporary service disconnection

-Temporary disconnects and reconnects keep everyone safe when working close to our service points, or when making additions, renovations, or repairs to buildings.
+Temporary disconnects keep everyone safe when working close to our service points, or when making additions, renovations, or repairs to buildings.

 Incomplete applications will delay the connection process.

 This application is not for natural gas or electrical service upgrades.
 Use the residential or commercial service applications.

 Gather all required information and supporting documents before you start the online application.
 A minimum of 7 days’ notice is required.

 - legal name of owner (customer) who owns the property and contact information;